vladb38/rocksdb_protobuf/README.md

 developed at Google.

-RocksDB offers the possibility of doing appends to existing key values efficiently through the use of a merge operator.
-A merge operator is a user-provided callback that knows how to merge the old value ("the message") and the new value ("the delta") into a single value ("the merged value").
+RocksDB offers the possibility of doing appends to existing key values efficiently through the use of a [merge operator](https://github.com/facebook/rocksdb/wiki/Merge-Operator).
+The operator is a user-provided callback that knows how to merge the old value ("the message") and the new value ("the delta") into a single value ("the merged value").